-John Powell (1882-1963) was one of the most celebrated American composers of the early 20th century: his “Rhapsodie Negre” for piano and orchestra was the most-performed concerto of the era, after Gershwin’s “Rhapsody in Blue”.
-Performed from Carnegie Hall to London to Berlin, Powell’s music blends the lush harmonies of the late Romantic era with folk tunes and even early jazz: a missing link between the lush early Americana of Edward Macdowall and Amy Beach and the roaring Twenties modernism of Gershwin and Copland.
+John Powell (1882-1963) was one of the most celebrated American composers of the early 20th century: his “Rhapsodie nègre” for piano and orchestra was the most-performed concerto of the era, after Gershwin’s “Rhapsody in Blue”.
+Performed from Carnegie Hall to London to Berlin, Powell’s music blends the lush harmonies of the late Romantic era with folk tunes and even early jazz: a missing link between the early Americana of Edward MacDowell and Amy Beach and the Roaring Twenties modernism of Gershwin and Copland.

 Yet you’ll find barely a mention of John Powell in most music textbooks.

 Because Powell was also one of the most infamous – and horribly influential – racist ideologues in music history.
-A composer who didn’t just hold repugnant white supremacist views – but who used his own compositions, and work as an ethnomusicologist – to articulate them.
-And who used his position as a major cultural figure to help personally secure the passage of one of the most poisonous racist laws of the 20th century: America’s 1924 Racial Integrity Act.
+A composer who didn’t just hold repugnant white supremacist views, but used his own compositions and work as an ethnomusicologist to articulate them, and who used his position as a major cultural figure to help personally secure the passage of one of the most poisonous racist laws of the 20th century: America’s 1924 Racial Integrity Act.

 In Powell’s native Virginia – from the archives of Charlottesville’s University of Virginia to the bucolic Blue Ridge Mountains – we discover that more than half a century after his death, Powell’s social, musical and ideological legacy continues to scar the lives of musicians today.

-Bonnie Gordon explores how Powell’s cultural racism played directly into the horrific tragedy in Charlottesville in 2017, when an anti-fascist protestor was killed by at a white supremacist demo.
-Meanwhile Philip Ewell powerfully unravels what he describes as the “white racial frame” of the way we consume and talk about classical music: and how it’s inescapable even in 2019.
+Bonnie Gordon explores how Powell’s cultural racism played directly into the horrific tragedy in Charlottesville in 2017, when an anti-fascist protester was killed at a white supremacist demo.
+Meanwhile Philip Ewell powerfully unravels what he describes as the “white racial frame” of the way we consume and talk about classical music, and how it’s inescapable even in 2019.